 Step 4-The appeal panel may find that: (a) The appeal does not have sufficient merit as to the grounds listed above.
 In this case, the finding stands, as does the sanction; (b) The process in the original hearing/conference/meeting contained improprieties that substantially affected the outcome of the case.
 In this case, the matter will normally be returned to the original hearing/investigative body or person to reopen the hearing/conference/meeting with instructions for further proceedings.
 In unusual cases, the appeal board may require a new hearing/conference/meeting; (c) There is relevant new information that was not available at the time of the original hearing/conference/meeting.
-In this case, the matter will normally be returned to the hearing/conference/meeting.
-In this case, the matter will normally be returned to the original hearing/investigative body or person for consideration; (d) The sanction is clearly inappropriate.
+In this case, the matter will normally be returned to the original hearing/investigative body or person for consideration; (d) the sanction is clearly inappropriate.
 In this case, it may, at its discretion, refer the matter back to the original hearing/investigative body or person, or modify the sanction.